DataComp-LM: In search of the next generation of training sets for language models: Datasheet

 \item \textbf{What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?} \textit{How were these mechanisms or procedures validated?}

-\begin{itemize} \item We begin by downloading the entire \commoncrawl data prior to 2023.
-We ran Python-based processing scripts to parse these archives, filtering low-quality or irrelevant content, deduplicate samples and in some cases decontaminate against downstream tests sets, and compute various model-based features.
+\begin{itemize} \item We begin by downloading all \commoncrawl data prior to 2023.
+We ran Python-based processing scripts to parse these archives and proprocess them by: (1) filtering low-quality or irrelevant content; (2) deduplicating samples and in some cases decontaminating them against downstream tests sets; (3) computing various model-based features such as \fasttext classifiers for language detection and quality filtering.
 We ran processes on hundreds of AWS CPU nodes for \commoncrawl parsing and data downloading.
-Model-based features were run on GPU clusters.
+Some model-based features (i.e., non \fasttext models) were computed on GPU clusters.
 For software links see Q37 and \Cref{appx:existing-assets} or refer to \ourcode. \end{itemize}

 \item \textbf{If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?}